CryptoPotato748/wallet-hunter-fork-Ubuntu/README.md

-# crypto-wallet-bruteforce
+# wallet-hunter

-`crypto-wallet-bruteforce` is a tool for brute forcing crypto wallets
+`wallet-hunter` is a tool for brute forcing crypto wallets

 ## **Disclaimer**